Rating your job is an important part of improving the workplace for women everywhere.

 InHerSight’s goal is to use data to improve the workplace for women everywhere, and ratings like yours are the primary contributor to that data set.

-We ask women to anonymously rate their employer on 16 factors of female-friendliness.
+We ask women to anonymously rate their employer on 18 factors of women-friendliness.
 These metrics can provide a more complete picture of what it’s like to work for a specific company and can help job seekers understand whether a company values the same things they value.

 Here’s how to rate your company on InHerSight

 1. Provide the name of the company

 2. Provide a little more information about you

 Like your job type and your level in your industry.